 Why I decided to have my teeth whitened

-However, despite doing/not doing all those things associated with good dental care, I still had teeth that were less white that I wanted them to be.
+However, despite doing/not doing all those things associated with good dental care, I still had teeth that were less white than I wanted them to be.

 I will say now that I have whitened my teeth before, but it was eight years ago and the effects hadn’t lasted.
 It was a home treatment that I carried out myself over the course of a couple of weeks, and as I was being offered an in-house treatment this time I was very interested to have an almost instant result within the space of an afternoon.

 I asked Philips if they had any facts about how Brits feel about their teeth – they had some interesting insights!
 It’s one of those cultural myths that all Brits apparently have terrible teeth (Austin Powers didn’t do much to help quash that theory unfortunately).
 I think dentists today are a lot more braces-happy than they were 30 years ago when I was a kid, so although most of us don’t go round with dazzling Hollywood smiles, we don’t as a nation have truly terrible teeth (and today’s kids will have even better teeth when they’ve grown up).
 But it did make me think about how our attitudes to our teeth have changed over the years.